Happy Anniversary William & Kate: A Look Back at Their Royal Wedding

 Can you believe it's been five years since the Royal Wedding?
-We were right there with you at 4 a.m. on April 29, 2011, excited to catch a glimpse of the William and Kate and all the royal celebrations!
+We were right there with you at 4 a.m. on April 29, 2011, excited to catch a glimpse of William and Kate and all the royal celebrations!
 Kate Middleton's wedding dress, those adorable flower girls, that first kiss... sigh.
-But, if you can believe it, two babies, and many adorable photo-ops later, the couple is celebrating their fifth wedding anniversary — the traditional gift is wood, in case you were wondering — and we're looking back on the wedding of the century!
+But if you can believe it, two babies (and many adorable photo-ops) later, the couple is celebrating their fifth wedding anniversary, and we're looking back at the wedding of the century!

 How They Met

 The Prince met his true love just like a lot of people do — in college!
 And, like Monica and Chandler, they were friends first.
-Prince William and Kate Middleton met in 2001 while they both attended St. Andrews University.
-After famously watching Kate at a charity fashion show (the pictures are everything), the future King of England was smitten.
+Prince William and Kate Middleton met in 2001 while attending St. Andrews University.
+After famously watching Kate at a charity fashion show, the future King of England was smitten.
 The duo became roommates during their second year at school, while the Prince vehemently denied that he had a steady girlfriend.
-After Kate split from her boyfriend in 2003, the couple is believed to have finally gotten together and they are spotted on a romantic ski getaway.
-Media pressure allegedly causes a brief time out from the relationship early in 20017, but by mid-summer all was right in the world again.
+After Kate split from her boyfriend in 2003, the couple is believed to have finally gotten together and were spotted on a romantic ski getaway.
+Media pressure allegedly causes a brief time out from the relationship early in 2017, but by mid-summer, all was right in the world again.

-On November 16, 2010, after 8 years of dating, the future King of England announced to the world that the wait was over — he had found his princess!
-William and Kate announced their engagement in their first joint press conference and photo call at St. James's Palace.
-On Kate's ring finger: Princes Diana's famous sapphire engagement ring.
-After Diana's death, Prince Harry chose to keep his mother's ring, but generously insisted that his big brother use the family heirloom to propose to his princess.
-"It was my way of making sure mother didn't miss out on today and the excitement and the fact that we're going to spend the rest of our lives together," the Prince told reporters.
+On November 16, 2010, after 8 years of dating the future King of England announced to the world that the wait was over — he had found his princess!
+William and Kate announced their engagement in their first joint press conference and photocall at St. James's Palace.
+On Kate's ring finger: Princess Diana's famous sapphire engagement ring.
+After Diana's death, Prince Harry chose to keep his mother's ring but generously insisted that his big brother use the family heirloom to propose to his princess.
+"It was my way of making sure mother didn't miss out on today and the excitement and the fact that we're going to spend the rest of our lives together," Prince William told reporters.
 And he carried the ring with him in his backpack for 3 weeks while waiting to propose on their holiday in Kenya.

 The couple told their proposal story during their first TV interview together.
 "He's a true romantic and we had a wonderful holiday in Africa and it was out there in a very quiet lodge and it was very romantic and it was very personal time for both of us," Kate told Britain's ITV News.
 "We were out there with friends, so I really didn't expect it at all," she said.
 "It was a total shock when it came.
 Very excited!"

 With an April date set, the pressure was on for this happy couple to plan the wedding of the century.
-Anyone involved with the wedding and its planning and execution were under strict confidentiality agreements, making the whole thing very hush hush.
-On the morning of April 29th, the whole world watched as the young couple made it official at Westminster Abbey, in front of friends, royal family members, dignitaries, and celebrities (David and Victoria Beckham, and Elton John to name a few).
+Anyone involved with the wedding and its planning and execution was under strict confidentiality agreements, making the whole thing very hush-hush.
+On the morning of April 29th, the whole world watched as the young couple made it official at Westminster Abbey in front of friends, royal family members, dignitaries, and celebrities (David and Victoria Beckham and Elton John to name a few).
 The ceremony, officiated by the Archbishop of Canterbury, was watched by nearly 2 billion people worldwide.

 Following the ceremony, a carriage processional, and the couple's presentation on the balcony of Buckingham Palace, Queen Elizabeth hosted 650 guests for an afternoon luncheon with champagne and canapés.
 The couple then cut into their 8-tier wedding cake created by cake-maker Fiona Cairns (they've saved tiers of the cake to cut at their children's christenings).